akononovicius/physRisk-content-repository/articles/2010/long-range-memory-stochastic-model-return.md

 Applet
 ------

-HTML5 applet bellow solves differential equations above using Euler-Maruyama method \[cite id="Kloeden1999Springer"\].
+HTML5 applet below solves differential equations above using Euler-Maruyama method \[cite id="Kloeden1999Springer"\].
 We also use variable time step.
 In such case stochastic differential equations becomes a set of difference equations for time and return.
 In case of